ZixuanLu24/ACC102--WRDS-SEC-EDGAR-Financial-Product/Financial_App/README.md

    For example, if your computer username is "Amy", the project folder is located on the desktop, and the folder name is "Financial_App", type:
    If files saved to the desktop are stored by default on the C drive, type:

-   cd C:\Users/Amy/Desktop/Financial_App
+   cd C:/Users/Amy/Desktop/Financial_App
    Otherwise,

-   cd (the storage location of desktop files, eg. C or D or F):\Users/Amy/Desktop/Financial_App
+   cd (the storage location of desktop files, eg. C or D or F):/Users/Amy/Desktop/Financial_App

-   ·Step 3: Install Required Dependencies**
+   ·Step 3: Install Required Dependencies：
    Once your terminal is operating inside the correct project folder, install all necessary Python libraries by executing the following command:

 pip install streamlit pandas numpy sqlalchemy plotly openpyxl python-docx wbdata sec-edgar-downloader kaleido psycopg2-binary